datanav/docs/security-internal-notes.rst

 The authorization token can be obtained in several different ways:
  1. The user can run the "login" command, which will let the user log in using their existing Sesam Portal username and password.
 The sesam client will log on to the Sesam portal and download and store an authorization token.
- 2. The Sesam Portal has functionality for constructing authorization tokens with specific permissions baked in;
-    this can be useful to give other users a way to interact with the sesam commandline client without having their own users in the Sesam Portal.
+ 2. The Sesam Portal has functionality for constructing authorization tokens with a specific subset of principals baked in; this can be useful to give other users a way to interact with the sesam commandline client without having their own users in the Sesam Portal.
 Example: A read-only authorization token could be given to users who only need to read data from the sesam node.

 ----------------------------